mrnugget/watchgopher/README.md

 ```

 `[PATH OF DIRECTORY TO WATCH]` is the absolute path of a directory which
-Watchgopher should keep track of. **Every defined defined directory can have
+Watchgopher should keep track of. **Every defined directory can have
 several rules**.

 Every **rule** requires two attributes: